rust-qt/ritual/README.md

 - `ritual` is the main part of the generator;
 - `qt_ritual` provides Qt-specific generator features, generator configuration for the Qt crates, and a binary file for running the generator.
-- `cpp_utils` provides essential utilities used by generated crates;
+- `cpp_core` provides essential utilities used by generated crates;
 - `ritual_build` and `qt_ritual_build` provide build scripts for the generated crates;
 - `ritual_common` and `qt_ritual_common` contain common functionality for other crates.